CODA MUSIC AND ARTS TRUST DATA PROTECTION POLICY

 We use IP addresses to analyses trends, administer the site, track user’s movement, and gather broad demographic information for aggregate use.
 IP addresses are not linked to personally identifiable information.
 Additionally, for systems administration, detecting usage patterns and troubleshooting purposes, our web servers automatically log standard access information including browser type, access times/open mail, URL requested, and referral URL.
 This information is not shared with third parties and is used only within this Company on a need-to-know basis.
 Any individually identifiable information related to this data will never be used in any way different to that stated above without your explicit permission.

 When we provide services, we want to make them easy, useful and reliable.
 Where services are delivered on the internet, this sometimes involves placing small amounts of information on your device, for example, your computer or mobile phone.
 These include small files known as cookies.
 They cannot be used to identify you personally.
 These pieces of information are used to improve services for you.

 For more information and how to control your cookies please click here.

 Notification of Changes

-Coda Music reserves the right to change these terms and conditions from time to time as it sees fit and your continued use of the site will signify your acceptance of any adjustment to these terms.
+Coda Music and Arts Trust reserves the right to change these terms and conditions from time to time as it sees fit and your continued use of the site will signify your acceptance of any adjustment to these terms.
 You are therefore advised to re-read this statement on a regular basis.